ietf-wg-alto/draft-alto-oam-yang/design.md

         |  +--:(proactive)
         |     +--rw poll-interval    uint32
         +--rw (source-params)
-           +--:(internal)
+           +--:(yang-datastore)
-           |  +--rw internal-source-params
+           |  +--rw yang-datastore-source-params
            |     +--rw source-path   yang:xpath1.0
-           +--:(external)
+           +--:(prometheus)
-              +--rw external-source-params
+              +--rw prometheus-source-params
                  +--rw source-uri    inet:uri
                  +--rw query-data?   string
 ~~~

+Note: Current source configuration still has limitations.
+It should be
+revised to support more general southbound and data retrieval mechanisms.

-### Internal Data Source {#internal-data-source}
+### Yang DataStore Data Source {#internal-data-source}

-The `internal-source-params` is used to subscribe the internel data source which
+The `yang-datastore-source-params` is used to import the YANG data which
 is located in the same YANG model-driven data store supplying the current ALTO
 OAM data model.
 The `source-path` is used to specify the XPath of the data
 source node.

-### External Data Source {#external-data-source}
+### Prometheus Data Source {#external-data-source}

-The `external-source-params` is sued to subscribe the external data source which
+The `prometheus-source-params` is used to import common performance metrics
-is located in other database systems, e.g., an SNMP server, a prometheus
-monitor, or a SQL database.
-The `source-uir` is used to establish the connection
+data which is provided by a Prometheus server.
+The `source-uir` is used to
-with the external data source.
-The `query-data` is used to speficify the
+establish the connection with the Prometheus server.
+The `query-data` is used
-potential query expression.
+to speficify the potential query expression in PromQL.

-Current external source configuration still has limitations.
-It should be
-revised to support more general southbound and data retrieval mechanisms.

 ## Model for ALTO Server-to-server Communication